 - GSFR 700 – Current Debates in Feminist and Gender Theory (3 units)

 - GSFR 701 – Doing Research in Feminist and Gender Studies (3 units)

 - GSFR 707 – Knowledge in Action (6 units)

-- two additional elective courses (3 units each) in gender studies and feminist research offered by a number of disciplines across the university in the Faculties of Humanities and Social Science
+- two additional elective courses (3 units each) in Gender Studies and Feminist Research offered by a number of disciplines across the university in the Faculties of Humanities and Social Sciences